 1. Bicycles

 Imagine a world where bicycles are the main form of transportation.
 No one is allowed to drive a car because there are no cars.
 How does this biker’s world work?
 Where do people live?
 How do they go to work?
 How do they go to the store?
-If you look at the world today, you won’t find this kind of world, but a more realistic version of it.
+If you look at the world today, you won’t find this kind of world, but a more realistic version.

 2. Micro-mobility